Skip to main content

 Choose Thailand if: You need cosmetic-focused work (smile makeover, veneers, whitening), you want to combine treatment with a beach vacation, you prefer minimal post-op clinic contact, or you value JCI accreditation above all else.
 Thailand is best for cosmetic cases with leisure preference.

-For CA patients: Most comprehensive cases (implants, full-mouth rehabilitation) are better served by India's specialist depth and lower cost.
-Single-tooth cosmetics or smile makeovers can be done anywhere — choose based on vacation preference (beaches vs culture) and aftercare style (engaged vs independent).
+For AU patients: Most comprehensive cases (implants, full-mouth rehabilitation) are better served by India's specialist depth and lower cost.
+Single-tooth cosmetics or smile makeovers can be done anywhere, choose based on vacation preference (beaches vs culture) and aftercare style (engaged vs independent).

 Either way, choose the top-tier clinic (not the cheapest clinic) in your chosen country.
 Quality within a country varies more than quality between countries at the top tier.